 - Academic credit: Not provided

 - Housing: Students will be housed at Max Palevsky Residential Commons for the duration of the program.
-Students will also receive an allowance to subsidize meal expenses while on campus.
+Students will also receive an allowance to partially subsidize meal expenses while on campus.

 - Health Insurance: Not provided: students must submit proof of health insurance for participation.